 If you are unsure and want some guidance about whether your multiples would benefit from being together or apart, take a look at the Hackney Learning Trust document, that was developed with Twins Trust support Together or Apart guidance and checklist.

 Schools shouldn’t have a blanket policy to either always separate multiples or always keep them together in class.
 If your school does have a policy and you’re not happy with it, you’ll need to discuss this matter further with the school.

-To help you approach the school we have created a letter from our Chief Executive, Keith Reed, which you can print off and give to the headteacher.
+To help you approach the school we have created a letter from our Acting CEO, Nikki Roberts, which you can print off and give to the headteacher.
 We also have a 'Twins at school: legal basis for school classroom policies and any rights for parents' document which may be helpful.